Marie Holderman

 Marie Holderman was an American newspaper owner, editor and publisher of the Cocoa Tribune for almost 50 years, known as the "First Lady of Florida Journalism".

 Early life

 Holderman was born in Brazil, Indiana near Terre Haute in west central Indiana.
 She was the eldest of four children and her father worked in a tile factory.
 She attended Indiana State University then married Chauncey Holderman on October 12, 1905.
 The couple moved to Bradenton on Florida's west coast, where he was general manager of the Bradenton Light & Power Company.
-In 1913 an injury to his spine left Chauncey confined to a wheelchair.
+In 1913 an injury to his spine left Chauncey as a wheelchair user.
 With her husband's physical limitations, she purchased the weekly Manatee Record and went to work.

 Career and work

 After she saw an ad seeking a publisher for a local newspaper in Brevard County on Florida's east coast, she sold the Manatee and moved her daughter and husband to Cocoa, a fishing community of about 900 residents.
 Holderman founded the Cocoa Tribune in 1917 with a couple of employees.
 The publication grew as did the community.

 She was known as a savvy businesswoman whose newspaper swayed public opinion on issues including women’s suffrage, the opening of the Sebastian Inlet and xxxxx.
 She became one of the most influential publishers in Florida leading to her selection as president of the Florida Press Association in 1930.

 “She was a relentless voice urging community improvement, from roads to schools,” wrote historian Roy Laughlin in “Good to Hear from You Again,” a historical memoir of the Cocoa area.

 According to her obituary, Holderman was a member of the state's library board, a charter member of the Cocoa Women's League, a committeewoman for the Florida Democratic party and was named honorary Lieutenant Colonel of governor David Sholtz's staff in 1933.